Rongix/chilli_box_weather/README.md

-# weatherApp
+# weather vessel

 Beautiful weather app with slick animations to make whatever weather great again :p!
+Make weather your own with customizable interface and weather providers picked by you.